gjsify/types/meta-11/README.md

 # Meta-11

-GJS TypeScript type definitions for Meta-11, generated from library version 11.0.0 using [ts-for-gir](https://github.com/gjsify/ts-for-gir) v3.0.0-beta.13.
+GJS TypeScript type definitions for Meta-11, generated from library version 11.0.0 using [ts-for-gir](https://github.com/gjsify/ts-for-gir) v3.0.1.

 ## Install

-To use this type definitions, install them with NPM like this:
+To use this type definitions, install them with NPM:
 ```bash
 npm install @girs/meta-11
 ```